 My brother an I were found at a local rural supply store

 What's special about meI can take a wee while to warm up to new people but then I show my playful side!
-My brother Miles and I spent some time in a foster home before being available for adoption where my fosterer enjoyed cuddles and playtime with us.
+I spent some time in a foster home before being available for adoption where my fosterer enjoyed cuddles and playtime with me.
+I have found my true love in the gorgeous, but shy Ferry and we need to find a home together.
 Click Apply to make an appointment to come meet me and my brother.

 1. Can you care for a companion animal for their whole life?

 - The average lifespan of dogs and cats is around 12 years but some dogs and cats can live 20 years or more!

 - If you want to adopt a pet for your children, consider that children can tire quickly of the routine of caring for the animal.
 Parents often quickly become the animal’s primary caregiver and need to be OK with that.
 Therefore, adding a new animal to your family must be a family decision and a family-wide responsibility.

 - If you are planning to move to another country or travel in the future, it might not be the right time to adopt an animal.
 However, it is possible to move country with your animal, and also to manage travel so that your animal is well cared for when you are away.
 Moving country and travel are situations that can be managed, but this can be expensive and needs careful consideration and planning.

 2. Can you afford to care for the pet you are considering adopting?

 All animals available for adoption from SPCA have been health checked, and most are desexed, vaccinated and microchipped (for details see each adoption listing, as the exact details can vary by species); all of these are included in the adoption fee.
 However, there are also ongoing costs associated with having a companion animal that you need to consider.